darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/export-selected.md

 _Note: You can also use Ctrl+E from within the darkroom mode to export the current image._

-## Module Controls
+# module controls

 target storage
 : Where to store your selected images.
 Different back-ends are implemented, including file on disk, a LaTeX book template and various web albums.
 Depending on the selected target, you will be asked to give additional information, like filenames, or account name and password.

 filename template
 : You can define filenames that darktable generates for export.
-Several pre-defined variables can be used as placeholders (see **LINK TBC**)
+Several pre-defined variables can be used as placeholders (see the [variables](../../../special-topics/variables.md) section).

 output directory
 : The button beside the filename entry opens a dialog to select the parent directory for export.